erebelo/aws-docker/mongodb/docker-compose/README.md

    `$ chmod 400 keyfile # Igonore if the permission is already set in docker-compose.yml by the command field`

+   The `keyfile` is required when authentication is enabled and the instance is running as a replica set.
+   It acts as a shared secret that enables internal authentication between replica set members.

    **NOTE**: the `keyfile` is used when starting the container by the Docker image built, and it must be in the same directory where `docker-compose up` is run.

 7. Use a network already created or create a new one: